On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: Background

-and It is easy enough to see that also $\mu_1=\mu'_1$.
-By this and by the elementarity of all of the assumed facts hold also for $\Lll_1,j_1,\mu_1=\mu'_1,N_1$, and note that in this way we also get Los' theorem and extensionality for $\Ult_0(\Lll_1,\mu_1)$.
+and $i^N_{\mu_j}\rest\Lll=i^{\Lll}_{\mu_j}$.
+It is easy enough to see that also $\mu_1=\mu^+_1$.
+By this and elementarity all of the assumed facts hold also for $\Lll_1,j_1,\mu_1=\mu^+_1,N_1$, and note that in this way we also get \L o\'{s}'s Theorem and extensionality for $\Ult_0(\Lll_1,\mu_1)$.
 Therefore we can iterate the process, and the same facts and relationships hold for the iterates, assuming wellfoundedness.
 But then the usual proof of linear iterability shows that all iterates of $(N,\mu_j)$ are wellfounded, and hence so are the $\Lll_\alpha$. \end{proof}